Hybrid Lie semi-group and cascade structures for the generalized Gaussian derivative model for visual receptive fields: Summary and discussion

+For modelling visual receptive fields, there is, as previously described in Section~\ref{sec-rel-work}, also an alternative school of using idealized models based on Gabor functions, which consist of the multiplication of Gaussian functions with complex sine waves.
+For the purely Gaussian-smoothing-based component in the Gabor model, it seems likely that structurally related evolution properties over the receptive field parameters could be obtained for the corresponding Gabor models of visual receptive fields.
+Regarding variations in the wavelength or the orientation of the complex sine wave component in the Gabor model, the corresponding relationships could, however, be expected to be of a different nature.

+In this treatment, we have therefore focused solely on the topic of deriving evolution properties over the parameters of the generalized Gaussian derivative model, which obeys very special closedness properties, that could not be expected to hold for more generic classes of kernels.
+Thus, we leave the topic of deriving corresponding infinitesimal, or, if possible, macroscopic relationships for the Gabor model to future work.
+For a complementary in-depth analysis of similarities {\em vs.\/}\ differences between the generalized Gaussian derivative and the Gabor models regarding orientation selectivity properties, see Lindeberg (\citeyear{Lin25-JCompNeurSci-orisel}).

-By these derived evolution properties over variations of the filter parameters of the receptive fields, we do foremost obtain a better theoretical understanding about how receptive field responses are related between different values of the filter parameters.
+By the derived evolution properties over variations of the filter parameters of the receptive fields according to the generalized Gaussian derivative model for visual receptive fields, we do foremost obtain a better theoretical understanding about how receptive field responses are related between different values of the filter parameters.
 These either infinitesimal or macroscopic evolution properties can, in turn, be used in computational schemes to compute banks of receptive field responses suitable for matching the responses of receptive fields applied to image data that have been acquired under substantial variations in the viewing conditions, which according to the theory described in Section~\ref{eq-cov-props} implies that the shapes of the receptive fields would have to be expanded over the degrees of freedom of the corresponding geometric image transformations.
 Thereby, it becomes possible to, to first order of approximation, match the receptive field responses between different views of the same object or a similar spatio-temporal event, and thus establish an identity operation between the receptive field responses computed for different observations of the same object or a similar spatio-temporal event.